Limelight (1936 film): Production

 The film was the first made by Wilcox's independent production company, Herbert Wilcox Productions, at his Elstree Studios.
 It was distributed by J. Arthur Rank's newly formed General Film Distributors, ending a previous arrangement Wilcox had with United Artists.
 The story was based on Anna Neagle's "discovery" by Wilcox when singing in a show with Jack Buchanan' Buchanan agreed to play a role based on himself.
 The film was known as Street Singer's Serenade.
+Another early title announced was The Street Singer.

 The film was an attempt to make a more populist contemporary hit, moving away from the more expensive costume pictures such as Nell Gwynn and Peg of Old Drury which Wilcox had recently made starring Anna Neagle.
 For this film Wilcox partnered her with the popular American singer Arthur Tracy.

 This drama musical romance features Arthur Tracy's street singing.
 The film's Dance Director was Ralph Reader.
 His work was so appreciated by Herbert Wilcox that he created a part for Reader to dance with Neagle in the actual film.